 (Disclosure: Some of the links below may be affiliate links)

 Therefore, both digital banks now have a similar set of features!
-So, it is time to compare Neon vs Yuh in detail.
+So, it is time to compare Neon vs Yuh in detail for banking and investing.

 In this article, I compare Neon vs Yuh, their fees, features, and advantages and disadvantages.
 By the end of the article, you will know which you should use.

-Neon is the first digital bank in Switzerland.
+Neon is among the first digital banks in Switzerland.
 They have started a new trend of digital mobile banks.

 Neon itself is not a licensed bank.
 The money is deposited in the Hypothekarbank Lenzburg (HBL), a licensed bank.

 Neon has grown quickly since its creation in 2019.
-In 2022 only, they already reached 100’000 users.
+In 2022 alone, they already reached 100’000 users.
 Such growth is an excellent result for a Swiss digital bank.

 And in 2023, Neon started Neon Invest, their new feature to invest in the stock market.
 This new feature makes it a fully-fledged app to save, pay and invest.